Firewall nftables settings (firewall.toml)

 By default true

 Description Allow incoming PING.
-Disabling PING may disrupt external monitoring.
+Disabling PING it may disrupt the operation of external monitoring.

 true - includes